tiarno/reachtim/content/articles/statrep_univ.md

-Title: StatRep and SAS University Edition/SAS Studio
+Title: StatRep and SAS Studio/SAS University Edition
 Category: LaTeX
 Slug: statrep-university
 Tags: how-to, statrep
 Status: Draft
-Date: 12-23-2014
+Date: 01-30-2015
-Summary: How to use StatRep with the SAS University Edition or SAS Studio
+Summary: How to use StatRep with SAS Studio or SAS University Edition

 **Table of Contents**